 - The loss of weight to an optimal range can bring ovulation to happen.
 This not only improves insulin resistance, glucose intolerance, and also hormonal disorders.

-- Following a low glucose index diet which consists of fruits, whole foods, and carbohydrates as an important food brings regularity in menstruation.
+- Following a low glucose index diet which consists of fruits, whole foods, and carbohydrates as an important food bring regularity to menstruation.

 - Though the reduction of vitamin D composition in food is not directly responsible for hormonal imbalances, vitamin D can enrich the metabolism.

-- No other dietary supplements can be prescribed for women with polycystic ovarian syndrome as they are not of any proven approval.
+- No other dietary supplements can be prescribed for women with polycystic ovarian syndrome as they are not of proven approved.

-- Infertility is yet another extremity of polycystic ovarian syndrome.
+- Infertility is yet another extremity of the polycystic ovarian syndrome.

 - Women generally face this either by blockage of tubes as in sexually transmitted diseases